Sally Miller Gearhart: Writing

 Gearhart does not base this radical proposal on the idea that men are innately violent or oppressive, but rather on the "real danger is in the phenomenon of male-bonding, that commitment of groups of men to each other whether in an army, a gang, a service club, a lodge, a monastic order, a corporation, or a competitive sport."
 Gearhart identifies the self-perpetuating, male-exclusive reinforcement of power within these groups as corrosive to female-led social change.
 Thus, if "men were reduced in number, the threat would not be so great and the placement of species responsibility with the female would be assured."

 Gearhart, a dedicated pacifist, recognized that this kind of change could not be achieved through mass violence.
 On the critical question of how women could achieve this, Gearhart argues that it is by women's own capacity for reproduction that the ratio of men to women can be changed though the technologies of cloning or ovular merging, both of which would only produce female births.
 She argues that as women take advantage of these reproductive technologies, the sex ratio would change over generations.

-Daphune Patal in her book Heterophobia: Sexual Harassment and the Future of Feminism summarizes Gearhart's essay as, "The future must be in female hands, women alone must control the reproduction of species; and only 10% of the population should be allowed to be male".
+Daphne Patai in her book Heterophobia: Sexual Harassment and the Future of Feminism summarizes Gearhart's essay as, "The future must be in female hands, women alone must control the reproduction of species; and only 10% of the population should be allowed to be male".

 Mary Daly supported Gearhart's proposals, stating: "I think it's not a bad idea at all.
 If life is to survive on this planet, there must be a decontamination of the Earth.
 I think this will be accompanied by an evolutionary process that will result in a drastic reduction of the population of males."